Circle of Life: Critical reception

-Troy J. Augusto from Cash Box wrote, "Elton’s unique, radio-friendly voice and the song's powerful, dramatic production (courtesy of Chris Thomas) mean broad, immediate success as the film continues its amazing run at the box office."
-James Masterton commented in his weekly UK chart commentary, "Sad to relate though it is another rather unimpressive Elton John ballad, unable to stand comparison with much of his classic output and is worryingly close in places to "The One" – arguably the last single of any value he put out."
+Upon the release, Larry Flick from Billboard magazine named the song "a second sugar-coated confection from the soundtrack to The Lion King.
+John flexes his distinctive voice to fine effect over a melodramatic instrumental that suits the grand, larger-than-life quality of the movie.
+Power ballad's fate as a swift and sizable hit is assured."
+Troy J. Augusto from Cash Box wrote, "Elton's unique, radio-friendly voice and the song's powerful, dramatic production (courtesy of Chris Thomas) mean broad, immediate success as the film continues its amazing run at the box office."
+In his weekly UK chart commentary, James Masterton commented, "Sad to relate though it is another rather unimpressive Elton John ballad, unable to stand comparison with much of his classic output and is worryingly close in places to 'The One' – arguably the last single of any value he put out."
 Alan Jones from Music Week noted, "Elton is in philosophical mood here and has a slightly continental flavour.
 Publicity for The Lion King movie from which the single is taken should push it into the Top 20."
+Leesa Daniels from Smash Hits gave "Circle of Life" a score of four out of five, writing, "He has managed to create a beautiful song, that, once you've seen the film, will reduce you to a big blubbering buffoon.
+The song is grand, majestic and deeply touching..."

 Music video

-The accompanying music video for "Circle of Life" was directed by American film composer, producer and film director Richard Baskin.
-It was published on YouTube in November 2017.
-The video has amassed over 13 million views as of November 2021.
+The accompanying music video for "Circle of Life" was directed by US film composer, producer and film director Richard Baskin, but shot half in black-and-white.
+The clips of the film were shown.
+The film's voice actors such as James Earl Jones and the choir were added in the video along a real cub and a female art designer.
+It was made available on YouTube in November 2017, and had generated more than 22 million views as of May 2025.

 Live performances

-John began to perform "Circle of Life", replacing "Can You Feel the Love Tonight", in some of his concerts, shows and performances from 1999 to 2018.
+John began to perform "Circle of Life", replacing "Can You Feel the Love Tonight", in some of his concerts, shows and performances for nearly 20 years from 1999 to 2018.